 You should never mix orange and green coolant together.
 When the two combine, a chemical reaction occurs, leading to thickening that shouldn’t take place.
 What you are left with is a gel substance that doesn’t operate the same way liquid does.

 This gel won’t be able to cycle through the system properly, leading to a multitude of problems.

 When the system can’t be cooled properly, it will overheat, leading to catastrophic failure.
 As one example, consider the cost of replacing the water pump in your vehicle.
 On average, you can spend $450 to $700 having the water pump replaced, with parts costing $250 to $300 and the labor adding another $200 to $400.

 RELATED: Can you Mix Different Types of Coolant?
 (Which Types?)

 It’s important to keep the cooling system running its best to ensure a long engine life.
 Topping off the coolant when levels get low is one step to maintaining the system.
 However, there are times when a coolant flush is necessary.

 There is no set timeframe designated for a coolant flush across the board.
 However, you will find the recommended interval for your vehicle in the owner’s manual.
 Additionally, the dealership can give you a printout of the maintenance schedule, including the best time for coolant flush service.
 Newer coolant formulas are made to last longer, allowing them to work up to 100,000 miles or five years, whichever is first.

 You might also prefer to test the integrity of the coolant with a set of test strips from your local auto parts store.
-By simply dipping one into the coolant reservoir, you can determine if the pH has risen too higher, thereby requiring a flush.
+By simply dipping one into the coolant reservoir, you can determine if the pH has risen too high, thereby requiring a flush.

-During a coolant flush, all of the old fluid is removed and a cleaner is put into the system to remove any dangerous contaminants.
-Once this cleaner is flushed out, new fluid is added, with a ratio of 50/50 water and antifreeze.
+During a coolant flush, all of the old fluid is removed, and a cleaner is put into the system to remove any dangerous contaminants.
+Once this cleaner is flushed out, new fluid is added with a ratio of 50/50 water and antifreeze.